peteroupc/peteroupc.github.io/randomcommon.md

-# The Most Common Topics Involving Random Number Generation
+# The Most Common Topics Involving Randomization

 [**Peter Occil**](mailto:poccil14@gmail.com)

+**Abstract**: This article goes over some of the most common topics involving randomization in programming, and serves as a guide to programmers looking to solve their randomization problems.
+They were based on the most commonly pointed-to questions involving randomization on a Q&A site.
+The topics included generating uniform random numbers, unique random values, choosing one or more random items, shuffling, and querying random records from a database.

 <a id=Introduction></a>
 ## Introduction

-This page lists some of the most common topics involving random number generation in programming.
-They were based on an analysis of the _Stack Overflow_ questions that other questions were most often marked as duplicates of (using the _Stack Exchange Data Explorer_ query named "Most popular duplicate targets by tag", with "random" as the TagName).
+This page goes over some of the most common topics involving randomization (including "random number generation") in programming, and serves as a guide to programmers looking to solve their randomization problems.

+The topics on this page were chosen based on an analysis of the _Stack Overflow_ questions that other questions were most often marked as duplicates of (using the _Stack Exchange Data Explorer_ query named "Most popular duplicate targets by tag", with "random" as the TagName).

 The analysis showed the following topics were among the most commonly asked: